IanVS/vite-plugin-turbosnap/README.md

 Please open an issue if you experience any trouble, and be sure to include the log file that is generated from the `--diagnostics` flag of chromatic-cli, as well as the cli's output using the `--debug --trace-changed=expanded` flags.

 > [!NOTE]
-> Storybook 8 [no longer requires this plugin](https://github.com/storybookjs/storybook/blob/v8.0.0/MIGRATION.md#turbosnap-vite-plugin-is-no-longer-needed) and will automatically remove it if found.
-Use `--stats-json` instead.
+> Storybook 8 [has this plugin built-in](https://github.com/storybookjs/storybook/blob/v8.0.0/MIGRATION.md#turbosnap-vite-plugin-is-no-longer-needed) and will automatically remove it from your config.
+Use `--stats-json` when building Storybook to enable Turbosnap instead.

 ## Setup